 Perhaps You’d Prefer A Bunny In Action?

 Put Her In A Forest Of Foliage

-This design appears to show a rabbit on a journey.
-The dark green foliage that surrounds her creates an impression of a shady forest.
+This bunny wreath appears to show a rabbit on a journey.
+The dark green foliage that surrounds her creates an impression of a shady forest, with the wreath form holding everything together in this Easter wreath.
 Notice how the different plants add to the wild look.

 The rabbit looks alert and inquisitive.
-Perhaps she heard something with her big bunny ears, or maybe she’s foraging for more carrots?
-Let’s hope there are no foxes hiding in the brush!
+Perhaps she heard something with her big bunny ears, or maybe she was foraging for more carrots?
+I just hope there are no foxes hiding in the brush!

 Make An Abstract Scene

-This design is neat because it’s abstract.
+This bunny wreath is neat because it’s abstract.
 You might see one thing and someone else might see something completely different.
-The rabbits just barely make this look Easter-related.
+The rabbits just barely make this look like an Easter wreath.

-Personally, the arch and shredded paper beneath it makes me think of a rainbow sitting on a cloud, but with the colors reversed.
+The arch and shredded paper beneath it makes me think of a rainbow sitting on a cloud, but with the colors reversed.
+At the same time, for everything to blend in, you’ll have to wrap tissue paper around the spring wreath form and use some hot glue to keep everything together.
 Are the rabbits looking at me or at the rainbow?
-I can’t decide.

 Give Your Bunny A Place To Hide